Posted on: janvier 15, 2024

-It’s okay to take pictures of buildings, streets or (empty) window brothels though.
+It’s okay to take pictures of buildings, streets or (empty) red light windows though.

 Always show respect for the women and transgenders standing in the window brothels.
-Laughing at them is really frowned upon in Amsterdam.
+Laughing at them is really frowned upon in Amsterdam!
+Also in the Red Light District.
 Treat the prostitutes as you would like to be treated yourself.
+Be kind!

 When you make eye-contact with someone outside for more than a few seconds, a friendly smile in response is appreciated in the Netherlands.

-The same goes for sex-workers when making eye-contact.
+The same goes for travailleuses du sexe when making eye-contact.
 Give them a friendly smile and nod.